oskardudycz/event-driven.io/content/posts/2023-08-05--configure_ci_for_integration_tests/index.pl.md

 If you run too many containers in the GitHub Actions machine, it may become infinitely idle or die.
 So you must be careful with your setup, as you may accidentally get false/positives after adding a new set of tests.
 So funnily, the more test isolation we have, the less isolated will be test run (because of eating shared resources on test runner).

-Also, if you're spinning up the new container, that's ephemeral, then if the test fails and you'd like to troubleshoot it, then you want easy access to its data.
-If a container is cleaned up automatically by TestContainers, you won't have access to it.
+Also, if you're spinning up a fresh ephemeral container, and the test fails, you'll want to get your hands on it to inspect the data as you troubleshoot.
+If a container is cleaned up automatically by TestContainers, that's not going to be quite so easy.

 Sometimes you also might want to use tests as the data setup for your local environment, not need to click through the UI.

 Of course, TestContainers allow you to do most of the magic, but then you need to learn the tool deeply to do that, which is kinda opposite to the premise of a seamless setup.
 Also, each dev environment supports a different feature set and has different documentation with not always detailed breakdowns.

-**So, TLDR: TestContainers are nice, but they do not match my needs so far.** I'll try to go down that path and learn more to see if I can utilise it to my needs.
+**So, TLDR: TestContainers are nice, but they do not match my needs so far.** I'll try to go down that path and learn more to see if I can find a workable flow with it.
 I'll keep you posted.

-**So far, vanilla Docker Compose works best for me; it's simple, flexible, and causes the least friction.
-I hope that this post will also make it as such for you.**
+**So far, vanilla Docker Compose works best for me; it's simple, flexible, and causes the least friction.**

-Cheers!

 Read also other articles around DevOps process:
 - [How to build an optimal Docker image for your application?](/pl/how_to_buid_an_optimal_docker_image_for_your_application/)